zoogeny/zoogeny/outline.md

 7. On domination and submission

+Appendix 1: The Pharaoh's procession to the temple
+    - consider iconic positions
+        - High priest
+        - Chief councilor /advisor / administrator
+        - General of armies
+        - Chief architect / masons
+        - Chief of agriculture
+        - Chief artisan
-Appendix 1: The Pharaoh's procession to the temple Appendix 2: The Pharaoh's ascent at the temple
+Appendix 2: The Pharaoh's ascent at the temple

 ---

+TODO:
+- rewrite: On Love of Life
+- draft: On Domination
+- outline: On The One
+- outline: Appendix 1
+- outline: Appendix 2
+- rewrite: On daily rituals (new ritual routine)
+- finalize: chapter order
+- edit: edit edit edit (all chapters numerous times)
+- outline: preface
+- outline: introduction
+- outline: afterword
+- outline: acknowledgements
+- outline: dedication
+- outline: table of contents

+---

 - Don't forget humor

 - Remember to defend.
 It is through defending others that you establish authority and invite others to submit to virtue.

+---

+Consider the order:

+* On rising at dawn
+* On daily rituals

+* Value of submission
+* Value of cycles

+* Value of love
+* Value of prayer

+* On descriptions
+* On "The One"